 - Its calculation should not involve mathematical complexities.

-- Average should be calculated by taking into consideration each and every item of the series.
+- The average should be calculated by taking into consideration each and every item of the series.

-- It should have a definite and fixed value irrespective of method of calculations.
+- It should have a definite and fixed value irrespective of the method of calculations.

-- It should be capable of further algebraic treatment so that it can be used advance analysis.
+- It should be capable of further algebraic treatment so that it can be used for advanced analysis.

-- The value of an average should not be affected much by extreme values.
+- The value of the average should not be affected much by extreme values.

-- One or two very small or very large values, should not affect the value of the average significantly.
+- One or two very small or large values should not affect the value of the average significantly.